mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   logical possibility, epistemic possibility, and real possibility.
 From the mere logical possibility of God's existence, nothing follows about whether he actually exists.

+## Scotus, Ockham, and Valla on divine foreknowledge

+* Scotus rejects Aquinas' view that God is omniscient because he sees the whole of time as present to him all at once.
+Anything that is present to God, Scotus argues, cannot be genuinely past or future; the way things appear to God is the way they really are (MK: which is what?).
+For Scotus, God knows what has been the case, what is the case, and what will be the case, because he is aware of his own decree determining what has been, what is, and what will be.
+* What of human free will?
+Scotus defense of free will is as follows.
+There are many cases where I can do some action X but will not.
+In such cases, there will be descriptions of doing X that will describe it in terms of the fact that I am not, in fact, going to do X. Thus, let us suppose that I am going to eat my cake.
+I can, if I want, have my cake, but I am not going to have my cake, I am going to eat it.
+Given the facts of the case, to have my cake would be to have it and eat it too.
+But I can, if I want, have it.
+So, if the principle is valid, I can have my cake and eat it too.
+  Scotus' argument to show that human freedom is compatible with divine decrees provides the essential underpinning for any form of compatibilism, that is to say, the attempt to show that freedom and determinism are not the contradictory opposites that they appear at first sight to be.
+* Ockham rejected Scotus' method of reconciling divine foreknowledge with human freedom.
+God, Scotus says, foresees future events by being aware of his own intentions, and future events are contingent, not necessary, because God's decrees about the world are themselves contingent.
+This, Ockham replies, may be sufficient to preserve contingency, but it does not suffice to leave the decisions of creatures free while establishing, at the same time, a basis for foreknowledge of them.
+* Ockham makes clear that he sympathizes with the position that statements about future contingents lack a truth-value.
+Unless they are already true, future contingent propositions cannot be known, even by God.
+In spite of this philosophical reasoning, Ockham says, we are obliged to hold that God evidently knows all future contingents.
+* Ockham: a fortiori we cannot prove by natural reason that God is infinite, eternal, omnipotent, and creator of heaven and earth.
+With regard to God's knowledge, we cannot prove philosophically that God knows actual things other than himself, let alone their future free actions.
+All these truths about God have to be accepted as matters as faith.
+* Lorenzo Valla wrote in 1439 a dialogue on free will critical of Boethius' Consolation.
+There, through a metaphor involving two pagan gods, he separates out the two attributes of omniscient wisdom and irresistible will, which in Christian theology, are inseparable in the one God.
+Rather than offer a philosophical reconciliation between divine providence and human freedom, Valla ends with a denunciation of the philosophers and above all of Aristotle.
+On this crucial topic of natural theology, both nominalist scholasticism and humanist scholarship reach the same dead end.